Quentin Schultze Bio

-My numerous books (click here for a more complete list) include An Essential Guide to Public Speaking, which is used widely for teaching and mentoring people in the art of public speaking, and Resume 101: A Student and Recent-Grad Guide to Crafting Resumes and Cover Letters that Land Jobs, the leading book on the topic.
+My numerous books (click here for a more complete list) include An Essential Guide to Public Speaking, Résumé 101: A Student and Recent-Grad Guide to Crafting Résumés and Cover Letters that Land Jobs, and most recently An Essential Guide to Interpersonal Communication.
 My scholarly publications have appeared in several dozen journals.
 I’ve written over a hundred articles for general-interest periodicals.
 I’ve taught over 30 different undergraduate and graduate courses at different universities and seminaries.
 My academic résumé—or “CV” as scholars call it—is itself over 100 pages long.

-I’ve been quoted in most of the major media, including The Wall Street Journal, Newsweek, U.S. News & World Report, The Los Angeles Times, The New York Times, Fortune, the Chicago Tribune, USA Today, and many other publications.
-I’ve been interviewed by CNN, CBS, NBC, ABC, NPR, and lots of radio and television stations.
+I have been quoted in many major media such as The Wall Street Journal, Newsweek, U.S. News & World Report, The Los Angeles Times, The New York Times, Fortune, the Chicago Tribune, USA Today.
+I’ve been interviewed by CNN, CBS, NBC, ABC, NPR, and numerous radio and television stations.
 For about three years I did television and film reviews on WGN, the TV superstation out of Chicago.
 I also intermittently hosted a live, North American syndicated radio show.
 I’ve written and produced a number of video series.

 The “e” in “Schultze” is silent, by the way.